ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

 5. To set status, tap ![profile icon](media/bbb-profileicon.png) , tap your name, and select a status.

-    > :::tip
+   >:::tip
-    > To view and clear participant's status, see [Managing Users on BigBlueButton](#managing-users-on-bigbluebutton).
+   >To view and clear participant's status, see [Managing Users on BigBlueButton](#managing-users-on-bigbluebutton).

 6. To leave the call, go to ![menu icon](media/menu-icon.png)  and select **Leave Meeting**.

     > :::note
     > * If you press the back key on your phone or close the meeting tab, you will drop off the call.
-    > * If you leave the call by mistake, go back to MentorED and join the session.
+    > * If you leave the call by mistake, go back to <PartialExample mentored /> and join the session.

     >
     >:::caution